NoxQA/automated-testing-showcase/README.md

 This repository demonstrates my proficiency in writing end-to-end automated tests using **Selenium**, **Pytest**, and **Python**.
 These tests cover various real-world scenarios typically encountered in web applications.
 In addition, the repository now includes **API testing** using **Requests** and **Pytest**, covering various REST API endpoints.

+This project is integrated with GitHub Actions for Continuous Integration (CI).
+Every time changes are made to the test scripts, the CI pipeline automatically triggers and runs the tests, ensuring that the automated test scenarios are always up-to-date and functioning correctly.
+The tests cover both the UI layer (using Selenium) and the API layer (using Requests), providing confidence in the stability of the test suite.

 ## Features

 - Tests multiple scenarios on the [the-internet.herokuapp.com](https://the-internet.herokuapp.com/) such as A/B Testing, Checkboxes, Dropdowns, Basic Authentication, and more.